 However, most people with spondylosis do not need surgery.
 A doctor will discuss the risks of spinal surgery, compared with the potential benefits.

-Spondylosis is a common problem that affects the spine, and most people are likely to develop some degree of spondylosis as they get older.
+Spondylosis is a common issue that affects the spine, and most people are likely to develop some degree of spondylosis as they age.
 Many will not experience symptoms, or symptoms will be mild.
+This can include pain and stiffness that tend to come and go.

-However, if pain is severe and numbness and weakness affect a person’s quality of life, a doctor may recommend surgery.
+However, if pain worsens or a person experiences severe numbness and weakness that affects quality of life, a doctor may recommend surgery.